awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-example-scenarios.md

-# Example Scenarios for Using Access Data<a name="access_policies_access-advisor-example-scenarios"></a>
+# Example Scenarios for Using Service Last Accessed Data<a name="access_policies_access-advisor-example-scenarios"></a>

-You can use service last accessed data to make decisions about the permissions that you grant to your IAM entities \(users or roles\)\.
-For more information, see [Reducing Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.
+You can use service last accessed data to make decisions about the permissions that you grant to your IAM entities or AWS Organizations entities\.
+For more information, see [Refining Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.

 **Note**
-Before you view the access data for a resource in IAM, make sure you understand the reporting period, reported entities, and the evaluated policy types for your data\.
-For more details, see [Things to Know](access_policies_access-advisor.md#access_policies_access-advisor-know)
+Before you view the access data for an entity or policy in IAM or AWS Organizations, make sure that you understand the reporting period, reported entities, and the evaluated policy types for your data\.
+For more details, see [Things to Know](access_policies_access-advisor.md#access_policies_access-advisor-know)\.

-It’s up to you as an IAM administrator to balance the accessibility and least privilege that’s appropriate for your organization\.
+It’s up to you as an administrator to balance the accessibility and least privilege that’s appropriate for your company\.

-## Using Data to Reduce Permissions for a Group<a name="access-advisor-sample-reduce-permissions-group"></a>
+## Using Data to Reduce Permissions for an IAM Group<a name="access-advisor-sample-reduce-permissions-group"></a>

-You can use service last accessed data to reduce group permissions to include only those services that your users need\.
+You can use service last accessed data to reduce IAM group permissions to include only those services that your users need\.
 This method is an important step in [granting least privilege](best-practices.md#grant-least-privilege) at a service level\.

 For example, Paulo Santos is the administrator in charge of defining AWS user permissions for Example Corp\.
 This company just started using AWS, and the software development team has not yet defined what AWS services they will use\.
 Paulo wants to give the team permission to access only the services they need, but since that is not yet defined, he temporarily gives them power\-user permissions\.
 Then he uses service last accessed data to reduce the group's permissions\.